awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-trigger-source-repo-changes-cli.md

       }
       ```

-   1. Use the following command to create the "Role\-for\-MyRule" role and attach the trust policy\.
+   1. Use the following command to create the `Role-for-MyRule` role and attach the trust policy\.

       ```
       aws iam create-role --role-name Role-for-MyRule --assume-role-policy-document file://trustpolicyforCWE.json
       ```

-   1. Create the permissions policy JSON as shown in this sample for the pipeline named “MyFirstPipeline\.”
-Name the permissions policy “permissionspolicyforCWE\.json\.”
+   1. Create the permissions policy JSON, as shown in this sample, for the pipeline named `MyFirstPipeline`\.
+Name the permissions policy `permissionspolicyforCWE.json`\.

       ```
       {